NYC Condom

-The NYC Condom is a male condom offered by the New York City Department of Health and Mental Hygiene's NYC Condom Availability Program (NYCAP).
+The NYC Condom is a condom offered by the New York City Department of Health and Mental Hygiene's NYC Condom Availability Program (NYCAP).
 The program distributes free safer sex products (including male condoms, internal condoms (FC2), and lubricant).

 The NYC Condom is the first municipally branded condom in the United States.

 Launch

-The NYC Condom was launched on Valentine's Day, 2007, with a highly successful citywide media campaign that included bilingual subway ads, radio spots, club launch parties, and street teams distributing the NYC Condom at high pedestrian traffic spots throughout the city.
+The NYC Condom was launched on Valentine's Day 2007, with a citywide media campaign that included bilingual subway ads, radio spots, club launch parties, and street teams distributing the NYC Condom at high pedestrian traffic spots throughout the city.
 The NYC Condom Availability Program distributes free, safer sex products to both individuals and organizations across the five boroughs of New York City.